🔴 Breaking: ICE Facility Shot in Dallas - Another Left-Wing Attack? 2025-09-24 18:04

 No, no, no.

-I can't people, even Dennis Miller went through this.
+I can't, people, even Dennis Miller went through this.

-Nick DePallo has gone through this.
+Nick DiPaolo has gone through this.

-You can't perform to a general audience a two-drink minimum coming in because of the risk of violence.
+You can't perform to a general audience, a two-drink minimum coming in because of the risk of violence.

-So yeah, that's a horrible thing, and of course there should never be a risk of violence for Theo Vaughn making a joke or recording a video.
+And of course, there should never be a risk of violence for Theo Von making a joke or recording a video.

 This is how anyone on the right lives.

-No, one side is attacked, one side is targeted, hunted, regardless of how funny it is.
+One side is targeted, hunted, regardless of how funny it is.

 That's the truth.

-And um I really, really hope that he does not find himself uh uh amongst people like like us and Charlie Kirk and Tim Poole and every conservative content creator or comedian who has had doors close, and I don't just mean doors closed in the industry, but doors closed where you lose a part of your life.
+And I really, really hope that he does not find himself amongst people like us and Charlie Kirk and Tim Poole and every conservative content creator or comedian who has had doors closed.

 There are things that you used to do that you can't do anymore because you have an opinion.